 I consider Worldpackers a better system than Workaway, but it’s still not a perfect system.
 As this is an honest Worldpackers review, here are a couple points where I think the platform could be improved.

-My first problem with Worldpackers is that they don’t have a limit to how many hours you have to work at the volunteer job.
+My first problem with Worldpackers is that they have a high limit to how many hours you have to work at the volunteer job – 32 hours a week.
 In my list of ways that Workaway could be improved, I mention how some hosts are just looking for free labor, putting their exchange on par with that of a criminal (taking something without giving back).
 I’ve spent nearly my entire life volunteering and I’m all for the system, but I still believe that the exchange should be balanced.
-Why volunteer for 40 hours a week while living in a shared dorm when you could apply for a work visa and work the same shift while earning 10 times the value of that shared dorm?
+Why volunteer for 32 hours a week while living in a shared dorm when you could apply for a work visa and work the same shift while earning 10 times the value of that shared dorm?